 If you're someone that is interested in finding out more about what can help you reduce your anxiety, make sure you take my free 7 minute anxiety test.
 This test is an important tool for learning more about a comprehensive anxiety treatment.

 Hypnosis and Relaxation: The “Trance” State

+The idea behind hypnosis is that the subconscious mind can be opened if a person is able to find themselves in the right mental state.
 For hypnosis to work, the hypnotist must first put his or her client into what is called a “trance state.”
 This is a state of mental and physical relaxation in which the conscious mind is encouraged to rest, while the subconscious mind is kept alert.